Starship HLS: Lunar missions

-Once HLS is in a near-rectilinear halo orbit around the moon, an Orion spacecraft would be launched by a Space Launch System rocket and dock with the waiting Starship HLS lander or NASA lunar Gateway space station, in order to take on passengers before descending to the lunar surface and return them after ascent.After two to four of the crew had transferred into the HLS, it would depart and descend to the lunar surface.
+Once HLS is in a near-rectilinear halo orbit (NRHO) around the Moon, an Orion spacecraft would be launched by a Space Launch System rocket and dock with the waiting Starship HLS lander in order to transfer passengers.
+After two to four of the crew had transferred into the HLS, it would depart and descend to the lunar surface.
 After lunar surface operations, Starship HLS will lift off from the Moon and return to lunar orbit to rendezvous with Orion.
-The crew then transfers back to Orion and departs for Earth.
-Although not confirmed yet, Starship HLS could, in theory, be refueled in orbit to carry more crews and cargo to the surface.
+The crew would then transfer back to Orion and depart for Earth.
+Although not confirmed yet, Starship HLS could, in theory, be refueled in orbit to carry more crews and cargo to the surface of the Moon.

 History

 Background

 In the early 2010s, NASA originally planned to use the Orion spacecraft and the Space Launch System (SLS) to land astronauts on the Moon.
 The design of the Orion capsule was inherited from the Constellation program, a defunct crewed lunar program of the 2000s.
 The SLS is a launch vehicle NASA developed as replacement for the Space Shuttle following its retirement in 2011, and to bolster Shuttle-related jobs that would otherwise have been lost.
 The SLS is unable to launch Orion into low lunar orbit like the Saturn V rocket did during the Apollo program.

-The closest to the Moon SLS can launch Orion is into near-rectilinear halo orbit (NRHO), an elliptical orbit that approaches the Moon.
-NASA's planned Lunar Gateway station is also slated to be loitered in that orbit in order to be serviceable by Orion.
+The closest to the Moon SLS can launch Orion is into NRHO, an elliptical orbit that approaches the Moon.
 Descending to the Moon from NRHO requires considerably more energy than from a low lunar orbit and only allows a descent once every 6.5 days.

 To address these challenges, NASA issued a request for proposals to commercial companies to develop a Human Landing System (HLS) in 2018.
 HLS lunar landing vehicles should be able to travel from Earth to NRHO, where they would meet with Orion, land on the Moon, and later return to NRHO to dock with Orion once again.

-SpaceX had in its plan to develop a large interplanetary vehicle since the 2000s to fulfill their goal of colonizing Mars.
+SpaceX had plans to develop a large interplanetary vehicle since the 2000s to fulfill their goal of colonizing Mars.
 In response to NASA's request for Human Landing System proposals, SpaceX adapted the design of their base Starship vehicle into a variant suited to carry NASA's mission of landing two astronauts on the Moon from NRHO: the Starship HLS.